Lartu/ldpl/README.md

 ![LDPL](http://ldpl.lartu.net/ldpl-logo-new.png)

 [LDPL](http://ldpl.lartu.net/) is a very simple (but powerful) programming language designed from the ground up to be excessively expressive, readable, fast and easy to learn.
 It is mostly written in a series of statements that mimics plain English, in the likeness of *[the good parts of]* older languages like COBOL, with the desire that it can be understood by anybody.
-It's very portable and runs on a plethora of different architectures and operating systems including AMD-64 Linux and Windows, ARMv8 Linux and PowerPC Mac OS X. It even supports UTF-8 out of the box.
+It's very portable and runs on a plethora of different architectures and operating systems including AMD-64 Linux and Windows, ARMv8 Linux and both Intel and PowerPC Mac OS X (*tested from Tiger 10.4 onwards*).
+It even supports UTF-8 out of the box.

 This repository contains the source code and releases of the LDPL compiler.
 Check http://ldpl.lartu.net/ for more information on the language, tutorials, examples and more!